dmuenz/sas-studio3-themes/README.md

 📦 [Install *Beach Light*](themes/beach-light.user.css?raw=true) : a light theme that's not as glaringly bright as SAS Studio's default theme.

 After clicking one of the above links, click the "Install style" button on the top left of your page.
-Occassionally you may get a pop-up message saying "Failed to install userstyle", but this message can be safely ignored, and the "Install style" button should now instead say "Style is installed".
+You may see a pop-up message saying "Failed to install userstyle", but this message can be safely ignored, and the "Install style" button should now instead say "Style is installed".

 ## Changing the font of the code editor